debugsaurav1/FPS-GAME/README.md

 Please ensure your pull request follows the project's coding conventions and style guide.
 License

-[Include information about the project's license.
-For example:]

 This project is licensed under the MIT License - see the LICENSE file for details.
 Acknowledgments

-[If your project uses any external libraries, assets, or tutorials, acknowledge them here.]

-Feel free to customize this template to fit your project's specific details and needs.
-Make sure to provide clear and concise information to make it easy for others to understand and use your FPS controller script with shooting and enemy mechanics.
-Happy coding!